 If you choose to use diatomaceous earth, please wear a mask when applying it as it can cause the same cuts in your lungs if you inhale it.
 For more information on using diatomaceous earth, check out this article from Mother Earth news.

 Pyrethrum is supposed to be good at controlling most beetles while Bt (short for Bacillus Thuringiensis) is great for controlling caterpillars.
 There are many other organic pest control options on the market now as well as some homemade sprays that you can mix up from natural ingredients such as garlic, cayenne pepper, and citrus oils.
 A quick Google search will yield many recipes you can try.

 Before using any of these insecticides in your garden, I highly recommend thoroughly researching them and only using them when absolutely necessary.

-There are many ways to control bad bugs in your garden without resorting to toxic chemicals.
+There are many natural ways to control pests in your garden without resorting to toxic chemicals.
 Do you have a preferred method of pest control?
 If so, I would love to hear about it!